Knapsack and the power word problem in solvable Baumslag-Solitar groups: Knapsack for BS(1,q)

-We prove decidability of knapsack for $G$ by expressing solvability of a knapsack instance in B\"{u}chi arithmetic~\cite{buchi1960weak}, which is the first-order theory of the structure $(\Z,+,\ge,0,V_q)$.
+\emph{B\"{u}chi arithmetic}~\cite{buchi1960weak} is the first-order theory of the structure $(\Z,+,\ge,0,V_q)$.
 Here, $V_q$ is the function that maps $n\in\Z$ to the largest power of $q$ that divides $n$.
-It is well-known that B\"{u}chi arithmetic is decidable (this was first claimed in \cite{buchi1960weak}; a correct proof was given in \cite{Bruyere1985}).
-We proceed in three steps.
+It is well-known that B\"{u}chi arithmetic is decidable (this was first claimed in \cite{buchi1960weak}; a correct proof was given in~\cite{Bruyere1985}).
+We will rely on the following recent result of Gu\'{e}pin, Haase, and Worrell \cite{GuepinHaaseWorrell2019}: